AshwanthramKL/Git/README.md

 ## Glossary :

+* **Version Control :** It is a way to track and maintain changes made to a project by singlel/different people.
 * **Directory :**  A folder.
 * **Terminal/CommandLine :** Used to enter commands.
 * **CLI :** Interactive command line.